Shaylin-TRK/CPP_Games/README.md

     BlackJack<br>
     *note that this is not yet completed

-    Reccomended to use Windows 10 though my applications should work at least as far back as Windows 7.
+    Recommended to use Windows 10 though my applications should work at least as far back as Windows 7.

     An .exe file is already included in "Console/Blackjack/Version 1.2/"